jackocnr/intl-tel-input/README.md

 **showFlags**
 Type: `Boolean` Default: `true`
 Set this to false to hide the flags e.g. for political reasons.
-Instead it will show a generic globe icon.
+Instead, it will show a generic globe icon.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--showflags) (using the React component).

 **separateDialCode**
 Type: `Boolean` Default: `false`
-Display the selected country dial code next to the input, so it looks like it's part of the typed number, except it is uneditable.
-When enabled, typing a plus in the telephone input will open the country dropdown and enter the plus in the search input instead, to force the user to select a country from the list rather than typing their dial code in the telephone input.
+Display the selected country dial code next to the input, so it looks like it's part of the typed number (but it is uneditable).
+When this option is enabled, typing a plus in the telephone input will open the country dropdown and enter the plus in the search input instead, forcing the user to select a country from the list rather than typing their dial code in the telephone input.
+For this reason, `allowDropdown` is forced to `true`.
 Play with this option on [Storybook](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--separatedialcode) (using the React component).

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/separate-dial-code4.png" width="267px" height="51px" alt="Separate Dial Code">